 - Humane slaughter reviews of country certified plants to ensure compliance with FSIS regulations.

-- Preparation of the FSIS, Self Reporting Tool (SRT).
+- Preparation of the FSIS, Self Reporting Tool (SRT) to obtain equivalency to export.

 - Preparation for a FSIS audit of an exporting country’s meat and poultry food safety system